MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 choco install ffmpeg
 ```

-### 4. Install Tesseract

-Download and install Tesseract using the 64-bit Tesseract installer for Windows from the [UB Mannheim Repository](https://github.com/UB-Mannheim/tesseract/wiki).
-Make sure it is installed in the `C:\Program Files\Tesseract-OCR` directory.

-It is also recommended to install Google Chrome and enable the Dark Reader extension for better OCR results.

-### 5. Install Voicemod
+### 4. Install Voicemod

 Download and install Voicemod from the official [Voicemod website](https://www.voicemod.net/).
 Install it in the `C:\Program Files` directory.
 Then log in to your Voicemod account and activate the Pro license if not already activated.

+DO NOT use the same account as another device, as it will log out the other device or vice versa!!

-### 6. Configure Audio Settings in Voicemod
+### 5. Configure Audio Settings in Voicemod

 Open Voicemod and configure the audio settings, including reduction (I recommend leaving at a high value, like 80%) and set it to update without asking.

 The file `voidemod-presets.vs2` contains the presets used for the project.
 You can import it into Voicemod to use the same settings.

-### 7. Setup Displays
+### 6. Setup Displays

 I use a UDisplay HDMI-USB adapter for the second eye display.
 Whatever the device, make sure that it´s firmware is up to date and set to autorun.
 Set the second display to be an extended display.

-### 8. Clone Repositories to Documents Folder
+### 7. Clone Repositories to Documents Folder

 Clone the project repositories to `C:\Users\LattePanda\Documents\GitHub` folder using the following commands in Git Bash: